 Reference Ground Monitor Data

 These data were obtained from the OpenAQ website.
-Other historical data can be obtained by following the protocol here.
+Other historical data can be obtained by following the protocol .
 The data may need to be “cleaned” (bad data points removed).
-An open-source tool for cleaning these data and teams may refer to a blog post explaining the tool, an intro video, and the repo on GitHub.
+An open-source tool for cleaning these data and teams may refer to a explaining the tool, an , and the .

 Started in Washington, DC in 2009, the Eco-Capitals Forum (ECF) is a platform for embassies, the local government, the foreign ministry, and other entities to collaborate and share sustainability best practices and pragmatic solutions for environmental challenges.
 Now there are chapters in four cities around the world, with more on the way.